 The key difference here is the use of flamed maple laminate for the back and sides.
 This provides a more transparent balanced sound, where each note is clear and concise for picking or strumming.
 It also has a little less sustain than most of these other models.

-The 840 also has cream binding on the body, neck and headstock, and is available in just one finish: Natural.
+The FG840 also has cream binding on the body, neck and headstock, and is available in just one finish: Natural.

 Last but not least is the Yamaha FG850.

-This one is new to the Yamaha acoustic guitar FG Series, and does not replace anything in the 700 Series.
+This one is new to the 800 Series of Yamaha acoustic guitars, and does not replace anything from the 700 Series.

-Same size and shape as the others, but this guitar has a solid mahogany wood top in addition to its laminate mahogany back and sides.
+Same size and shape as the others, but this guitar has a solid mahogany wood top (instead of spruce), along with laminate mahogany back and sides.

-The binding is mahogany and cream, giving the 850 a pretty contrast and awesome look.
+The binding is mahogany and cream, giving the FG850 a pretty contrast and awesome look.

 This guitar has a more woody sound than the Yamaha FG800, with oodles of warmth.
 The tone is particularly rich in the mid-range.